paleumm/eBPF-ing/secure-firewall/README.txt

 Secure Firewall
 ---------------

-Software firewall that going to reject all packet coming through the network.
+Software firewall that going to drop all packet coming through the network.